pyca/cryptography/docs/x509/reference.rst

         is used to denote that a certificate may be used as a pre-certificate signing certificate for Certificate Transparency log operation purposes.
 For more information see :rfc:`6962`.

+.. class:: OtherNameFormOID
+    :canonical: cryptography.hazmat._oid.OtherNameFormOID

+    .. versionadded:: 45.0.0

+    .. attribute:: PERMANENT_IDENTIFIER

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.3"``.
+        This is used to correlate multiple certificates which relate to the same entity, as identified by this Other Name value.
+        The Other Name value is encoded as sequence of optional UTF-8 value and optional OID assigner.
+        For more information see :rfc:`4043`.

+    .. attribute:: HW_MODULE_NAME

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.4"``.
+        This is used to identify hardware module components when protecting firmware packages.
+        The Other Name value is encoded as sequence of OID hardware-type and octet-string serial number.
+        For more information see :rfc:`4108`.

+    .. attribute:: DNS_SRV

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.7"``.
+        This is used to identify service names using qualified DNS name of the form ``_Service.Name``.
+        The Other Name value is encoded as IA5 text.
+        For more information see :rfc:`4985`.

+    .. attribute:: NAI_REALM

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.8"``.
+        This is used to identify realms for RADIUS dynamic peer discovery using Network Access Identifier (NAI) values.
+        The Other Name value is encoded as UTF-8 text.
+        For more information see :rfc:`7585`.

+    .. attribute:: SMTP_UTF8_MAILBOX

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.9"``.
+        This is used to identify an internationalized email address associated with an entity.
+        The Other Name value is encoded as UTF-8 text.
+        For more information see :rfc:`9598`.

+    .. attribute:: ACP_NODE_NAME

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.10"``.
+        This is used to identify a single node within an Autonomic Control Plane (ACP).
+        The Other Name value is encoded as IA5 text.
+        For more information see :rfc:`8994`.

+    .. attribute:: BUNDLE_EID

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.8.11"``.
+        This is used to contain the text form of an endpoint identifier (EID) for the Bundle Protocol Version 7.
+        The Other Name value is encoded as IA5 text.
+        For more information see :rfc:`9171` and :rfc:`9174`.

 .. class:: AuthorityInformationAccessOID